 - serve on next year's scholarship selection committee.

-Applications for the 2019 Rossetti Scholarship will open in the spring.
+Applications for the 2019 Rossetti Scholarship are currently closed.

 |2010-2011||Edda M. Santos|